vikas0809/Elections_Analysis/README.md

 We will be assisting Tom ,employee of Colorado board of elections.

-By the end of this project,we will be able to calculate The total number of votes cast in the county election Breakdown of the number of votes and the percentage of total votes for each county.
+By the end of this project,we will be able to calculate:

+- The total number of votes cast in the county election.
+- Breakdown of the number of votes and the percentage of total votes for each county.
-Breakdown of the number of votes and the percentage of the total votes each candidate received The county that received the largest number of votes Candidate who won the election, their vote count and the percentage of the total votes And the result on terminal looks like
+- Breakdown of the number of votes and the percentage of the total votes each candidate received.
+- The county that received the largest number of votes.
+- Candidate who won the election, their vote count and the percentage of the total votes.

+And the result on terminal looks like

 ![results](Resources/results.png)